Your Complete Guide to Data Monetization With Data and Analytic Apps

 Have you recently trained your marketing and sales organization on value selling or outcome selling?
 What if there was a way to actually quantify and deliver that ROI?
 What if your company already had all the critical assets it needed to equip your commercial teams with outcomes-oriented stories?

-That’s what data monetization is all about: the ability to transform your data and domain expertise into analytics products and services that deliver incremental value for your customers and create new revenue opportunities for your company.
+That’s what driving revenue with data (also called data monetization) is all about: the ability to transform your data and domain expertise into analytics products and services that deliver incremental value for your customers and create new revenue opportunities for your company.

 We live in an ever-changing digital world of apps, data, and always-on insights.
 If your company isn’t looking for new ways to explicitly support revenue and margin growth for your customers and monetize your data, then you will not survive.
 However, all challenges carry inside of them an opportunity to create a better future.
 Data monetization via analytic apps is that opportunity.